• Skip to main content

 Description

 Fried chicken sandwiches are king right now and I don’t think that’s going to change any time soon.
 Who needs Popeye’s or KFC?
-This crispy on the outside, tender and juicy on the inside recipe with leave you wanting more.
+These crispy buttermilk fried chicken sliders can be made right in the comfort of your home.

 Ingredients